Claudius

-Tiberius Claudius Caesar Augustus Germanicus (Note: Sometimes referred to as Claudius I, in reference to the later emperor (Claudius II).) (/ˈklɔːdiəs/ KLAW-dee-əs; /la-x-classic/; 1 August 10 BC – 13 October AD 54), or Claudius, was a Roman emperor, ruling from AD 41 to 54.
-A member of the Julio-Claudian dynasty, Claudius was born to Drusus and Antonia Minor at Lugdunum in Roman Gaul, where his father was stationed as a military legate.
+Tiberius Claudius Caesar Augustus Germanicus (Note: Sometimes referred to as Claudius I, in reference to the later emperor (Claudius II).) (/ˈklɔːdiəs/ KLAW-dee-əs; /la-x-classic/; 1 August 10 BC – 13 October AD 54), or simply Claudius, was a Roman emperor, ruling from AD 41 until his death in AD 54.
+The fourth ruler of the Julio-Claudian dynasty, Claudius was born to Drusus the Elder, the brother of Emperor Tiberius, and Antonia Minor at Lugdunum in Roman Gaul, where his father was stationed as a military legate.
 He was the first Roman emperor to be born outside Italy.

-As he had a limp, a stammer, and a tremor due to an illness he suffered when young, he was ostracized by his family and was excluded from public office until his consulship (which was shared with his nephew, Caligula, in 37).
-Claudius's infirmity probably saved him from the fate of many other nobles during the purges throughout the reigns of Tiberius and Caligula, as potential enemies did not see him as a serious threat.
+As he had a limp, a stammer, and a tremor due to an illness he suffered when young, Claudius was ostracized by his family and was excluded from public office until his consulship (which was shared with his nephew, Caligula, in AD 37).
+His infirmity probably saved him from the fate of many other nobles during the purges throughout the reigns of Tiberius and Caligula, as potential enemies did not see him as a serious threat.
 His survival led to him being declared emperor by the Praetorian Guard after Caligula's assassination, at which point he was the last adult male of his family.

 Despite his lack of experience, Claudius was an able and efficient administrator.
 He expanded the imperial bureaucracy to include freedmen, and helped restore the empire's finances after the excesses of Caligula's reign.
 He was also an ambitious builder, constructing new roads, aqueducts, and canals across the Empire.
 During his reign, the Empire started its successful conquest of Britain.
 Having a personal interest in law, he presided at public trials, and issued edicts daily.
 He was seen as vulnerable throughout his reign, particularly by elements of the nobility.
 Claudius was constantly forced to shore up his position, which resulted in the deaths of many senators.
 Those events damaged his reputation among the ancient writers, though more recent historians have revised that opinion.
 Many authors contend that he was murdered by his own wife, Agrippina the Younger.
 After his death at the age of 63, his grandnephew and legally adopted step-son, Nero, succeeded him as emperor.